ARC-lab-University-of-Washington/apollo-anomaly-atlas/README.md

 ## What this is

 A benchmark for **onboard fault diagnosis**.
-Every entry is a fault that actually happened on a crewed Apollo mission, paired with what the crew said at the time and what the cause turned out to be after the flight.
+Every entry is a fault on the crewed Apollo mission record, paired with crew transcripts and post-mission diagnosis.

 Systems are scored by **transcript replay**: show the assistant the crew's verbatim words, one utterance at a time, and ask for the cause — with the post-flight record withheld.
 You cannot introduce real faults in orbit to validate a diagnostic assistant.
 This is the alternative.